PurpleKingdomGames/indigo-website/indigodocs/organisation/subsystems.md

 Typically a subsystem is made from an object or class that extends this trait, or by using the `SubSystem.apply` constructor.
 SubSystem's can produce renderable output or just sit and process things in the background.
 Either way their only mechanism for interacting with the main game is through the event loop.

-As an example, consider this simple and arguably nonsense subsystem that tracks a score.
+As an example, consider this simple (and arguably unhelpful) subsystem that tracks a score.
 This one happens to be using a `case class` as a convenient way to supply the initial score, but this could have been done in other ways.
 The important part is that the constructor arguments are effectively immutable, because the `update` function returns an `Int`, not a `PointsTrackerExample`.

 > ["The Cursed Pirate"](https://github.com/PurpleKingdomGames/indigo-examples/blob/master/demos/pirate/src/main/scala/pirate/scenes/level/subsystems/CloudsSubSystem.scala) uses an alternative and arguable cleaner SubSystem construction method than the one below.